-Map of Arochlor 1016 in μg/kg.
+This is a map of Arochlor 1016 (a polychlorinated biphenyl (PCB) in μg/kg.
 The map shows the modeled surface, as the color darkens, the predicted concentration of Arochlor 1016 increases.
-The TCC soil study used an SCO of 9000 μg/kg for Arochlor 1016.
+The TCC soil study used an SCO of 900 μg/kg for Arochlor 1016.
 Intervals below the SCO are of no immediate concern to residents.
 Intervals which contain values above the SCO do not directly correlate to risk.
 Credit: Dr. Tammy Milillo/Tonawanda Coke Soil Study